kubesphere/website/content/en/docs/upgrade/upgrade-with-kubekey.md

 {{< notice note >}}

-Please refer to the `Cluster` section of [config-example.yaml](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md) for more information.
+Refer to the `Cluster` section of [the complete configuration file](https://github.com/kubesphere/kubekey/blob/master/docs/config-example.md) for more information.

 {{</ notice >}}